-Freedom of Mobility Forum gathers experts with divergent views to debate future of mobility
+Freedom of Mobility Forum Gathers Experts with Divergent Views to Debate Future of Mobility

-- International panel of five experts selected to fiercely defend their views on the topic leveraging their various disciplines: society, tech & AI, environment, economy, and business
+Scheduled for April 3, 2024, the second annual live debate encourages discussion on how the planet will accommodate the mobility needs of eight billion people in the coming decades; International panel of five experts selected to fiercely defend their views on the topic leveraging their various disciplines: society, tech&AI, environment, economy, and business; To register for the live digital debate, visit: FreedomofMobilityForum.org (https://apo-opa.co/3HZJoUx).

-Dubai, United Arab Emirates – Conceived by Stellantis as an open forum for the public to hear a broad range of perspectives as society faces the mobility challenges of the future, the Freedom of Mobility Forum’s second annual live debate promises to bring diverse – and possibly controversial – opinions.
+Conceived by Stellantis as an open forum for the public to hear a broad range of perspectives as society faces the mobility challenges of the future, the Freedom of Mobility Forum’s second annual live debate (https://apo-opa.co/3v78ONc) promises to bring diverse – and possibly controversial – opinions.
 The event on April 3, 2024, will be facilitated by a neutral third-party and will address: “How will our planet accommodate the mobility needs of eight billion people?”
 The discussion will explore how planetary limits could reshape freedom of mobility from technology, business, and lifestyle perspectives.

 The Freedom of Mobility Forum was founded on four main principles: a global, 360-degree approach; fact-based insights; openness and transparency for the public; and honest, respectful, and collaborative engagement.
 The international expert panelists already have divergent points of view as demonstrated by their initial comments: